 Representative Environmental Matters

-- Represented BNSF Railroad in complex, multi-party negotiations over environmental, indemnity, voluntary remediation and liability-related negotiations, involving a legacy train fueling station site in an urban setting with diesel and other constituents present in ground water.
+- Represented BNSF Railroad in complex, multi-party negotiations over environmental, indemnity, voluntary remediation and liability involving a legacy train fueling station site in an urban setting with diesel and other constituents present in ground water.

 - Co-Counsel to Phelps Dodge Corporation and its successor, Freeport McMoRan Copper & Gold, in adjudicatory proceedings and appeals before the New Mexico Environment Department, the Water Quality Control Commission, and the New Mexico Court of Appeals involving closure requirements for the Tyrone and Chino open pit copper mines under the Water Quality Act.
 See Phelps Dodge Tyrone, Inc. v.
 N.M.
 Water Quality Control Commission, 2006-NMCA-115, 140 N.M.
 464, 143 P.3d 502.

-- Counsel to Peabody Natural Resources Company and its subsidiary, Lee Ranch Coal Company, on issues under the Clean Water Act (CWA) and the Archeological Resources Protection Act (ARPA), including lead counsel in Triennial Review and other proceedings before the Water Quality Control Commission (WQCC) involving the application of water quality standards to mine impoundments.
+- Counsel to Peabody Natural Resources Company and its subsidiary, Lee Ranch Coal Company, on issues under the Clean Water Act (CWA) and the Archeological Resources Protection Act (ARPA), including lead counsel in Triennial Review and other proceedings before the Water Quality Control Commission (WQCC) involving the application of water quality standards to coal mines and mine site features.

 - Co-Counsel to Freeport McMoRan Copper & Gold in connection with proceedings under the Migratory Bird Treaty Act (MBTA).

-- Represented golf course club in connection with New Mexico Water Quality Act ground water discharge permitting issues associated with the club’s secondary use of fully treated wastewater placed into ponds and withdrawn for irrigating the golf course facilities.
+- Represented golf course club in connection with backup water supply issues and New Mexico Water Quality Act ground water discharge permitting proceedings associated with the club’s secondary use of fully treated wastewater placed into ponds and withdrawn for irrigating the golf course facilities.

 - Lead New Mexico counsel for Invenergy LLC and its subsidiaries, La Sierrita Wind and SolarGen, in connection with county wind ordinance hearings, land transactional advice, and state court litigation.
 Presented health and noise experts in a San Miguel County Commission proceeding in the course of successfully advocating for reasonable setback requirements for commercial scale wind turbines.